decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-04-preview-scene.md

 - `--skip` to skip the confirmation prompt.
 -->

-> To preview old scenes that were built for older versions of the SDK, you must install the latest versions of the `metaverse-api` and `metaverse-rpc` packages in your project.
+> To preview old scenes that were built for older versions of the SDK, you must install the latest versions of the `decentraland-api` and `decentraland-rpc` packages in your project.
 Check the CLI version via the command `dcl -v`

 ## Basic usage of the scene preview